Ubuntu Server

 </IfModule>

-$ sudo systemctl enable apache2
+$ sudo systemctl enable --now apache2

-# Nginx Installation and Settings
+# Nginx Installation and Configuration

 # Installation